When it comes to model railroading and water, suffice it to say that they don't mix. Not REAL water, anyway.

 I have three (perhaps there'll be another) "water features" on my layout: the previously mentioned town waterfront area and associated stream; a small bit of water at the ore dock; and a swamp or bog.
 I'm not much of a naturalist in the strictest of terms, so am not entirely sure whether to call what I made a swamp, a bog, or a marsh.
 They're all different on some technical level, but I'm too lazy to look it up.
 Perhaps what I've made is more of a marsh or a marshy "area" than anything else, but I've decided to refer to it as a bog.
 Sue me.

-Scenic Express catalog that was reasonably priced and difficult to resist.
+There was a corner at the mill area (ground level) on the layout and I'd decided early on that I'd put a bog there — to use the space in an interesting way and also because I had seen something called "Reeds & Cattails" in a Scenic Express catalog that was reasonably priced and difficult to resist.
 For twenty bucks you got everything you needed to make a small marsh or swampy area: reed and cattail material; 8 oz. of EnviroTex; soil and sand; moss and weeds; and lily pads and deadfall.
 I thought, "Perfect, a bog in a box," and ordered it.
 This was two years ago and I finally got around to doing the scene earlier this year.
 Fact is, while I might have wanted to have used the lily pads (having once built a real pond of my own) it turned out to be far and away too tedious to cut the pads off their background with an X-acto knife, and I never used those . . . and the other materials I could have gathered up on my own, but we live and learn.
 It was all there in one "kit" and convenient, so what the heck . . .

+What follows, then, is a sort of step-by-step primer on swamp, bog, or marsh-making.
+I'll comment above the photos.
 One of the advantages of using pink or blue foam (insulation panels made by Dow-Corning, for instance) over a plywood base is that you can dig down into it.
-And that's how I began shaping my bog . . . by doing an outline and then carving out the shape with a moto-tool (the drawbacks to this way of terra-forming is that you end up with teeny little bits of electro-statically charged foam flying everywhere and sticking to everything . . . you
+And that's how I began shaping my bog . . . by doing an outline and then carving out the shape with a moto-tool (the drawbacks to this way of terra-forming is that you end up with teeny little bits of electro-statically charged foam flying everywhere and sticking to everything . . . you do need to keep a vacuum close and use it often).

 I've done the outline of the bog here.